Coupled Depth Learning: Experiments

 \section{Experiments}

-In this work we apply our proposed approach to the NYUv2~\cite{Silberman:ECCV12} and KITTI~\cite{Geiger2013IJRR} datasets and show that it produces state of the art results on depth estimation for both.
+In this work we apply our proposed approach to the NYUv2~\cite{Silberman:ECCV12} and KITTI~\cite{Geiger2013IJRR} datasets and show that it produces state-of-the-art results on depth estimation for both.
 These two datasets are dramatically different and serve well the objective of showing that our approach works for both indoor and outdoor settings.

 Depth estimation can be quantitatively assessed according to different criteria.
 In this work, we report results on multiple metrics that are widely used: RMSE~\cite{EigenPF14}, Absolute Relative error~\cite{EigenPF14}, Scale Invariant error~\cite{EigenPF14}, Threshold error~\cite{Ladicky_2014_CVPR}, Log10 error~\cite{saxena2009make3d}.
-All of the metrics are evaluated at the full resolution of the ground truth depth maps.
-This means that the output of both GCL and RCL is upsampled to full resolution before evaluation.
+For evaluation the output of both GCL and RCL is upsampled to full resolution before evaluation.
 This allows us to compare the global and the refined estimates on the same ground.
+Both RMSE and Log10 are measured in meters.

 The rest of this section is organized as follows: in \S\ref{expNYUv2} we present results of our models on NYUv2 and compare them to the state-of-the-art; in \S\ref{expKITTI} we discuss our experiments on KITTI; finally, in \S4.3 we describe experimental results obtained by varying our model design choices, thus providing further empirical justification for our approach and the settings used in \S\ref{expNYUv2} and \S\ref{expKITTI}.